-Description The subjects comprise a semi-detached two-storey dwelling house.
-Accommodation GROUND FLOOR - Entrance Vestibule, Living Room, Kitchen/Dining Area, Master Bedroom with Ensuite Shower Room.
-FIRST FLOOR - Landing, 2 Bedrooms and Bathroom with WC.
-Gross internal floor area (m2) 80m2 or thereby.
-Neighbourhood and location The subjects form part of an established residential development of similar style properties situated within the Muirtown area of Inverness.
+Description Semi detached one and a half storey dwelling house.
+Accommodation GROUND FLOOR: Entrance Hall, Living Room, Kitchen/Dining Area and Shower Room with WC.
+FIRST FLOOR: Landing, Master Bedroom with Ensuite Shower Room and 1 Further Bedroom.
+Gross internal floor area (m2) The gross internal floor area extends to 84m2 or thereby.
+Neighbourhood and location The subjects form part of an established residential development of similar style properties situated within the Ballifeary area of Inverness.
 The situation is fairly convenient for local shopping, educational and transport facilities.
-Age Approximately 45 years.

-Weather Weather was fair at the time of inspection.
-Chimney stacks N/A
+Age Approximately 125 years.
+Weather The weather was fair at the time of inspection.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+There are two stone-built chimney stacks externally pointed with lead flashings.

-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Doofing including a soft as a se Clarity was favored view like in a section 1 10 11 11 11 11 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of a pitched ridged design comprising timber rafters clad with concrete interlocking tiles.
-Access to the roof void areas was undertaken via ceiling hatches within the landing and master bedroom.
+The roof is of a pitched ridged design comprising timber rafters clad with slates over timber sarking boards.
+Access to the roof void was undertaken via a ceiling hatch within the landing.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 Gutters and downpipes are of uPVC manufacture.
-Main walls Visually inspected with the aid of binoculars where appropriate.
+M-1 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of cavity concrete block, externally rendered.
+The main walls are of a traditional solid stone, externally pointed.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 Windows are of a sealed unit, double glazed, uPVC pattern.
-The front and rear doors are of a similar uPVC and glazed design.
-External decorations N/A Conservatories / porches N/A Communal areas N/A Garages and permanent outbuildings N/A
+There is also Velux windows at first floor.
+The front door is of a solid timber design.
+February 1 \range 1 \range 2 External decorations Visually inspected.
+External woodwork is painted.
+Conservatories / porches N/A • • • • • • • • • • • • • • • • • • • •